All Episodes

 All of a sudden, Pierre Salinger just sort of went away.

-People said he was duped and he just sort of went away and you don't hear any more about it.
+People said he was duped, and he just sort of went away, and you don't hear any more about it.

-Did Pierre Selinger have it wrong?
+Did Pierre Salinger have it wrong?

 The short answer is yes, because what he did was he jumped to the conclusion that if it was a missile that shot it down, it had to have been a friendly fire incident.

-And the problem with that, and the problem with the book that was published along the same lines, Stating the same thing is that once the main media jumped on that and started trying to fact check it, and there are no facts that support any military activity of any significance that you could put your finger on.
+And the problem with that, and the problem with the book that was published along the same lines stating the same thing, is that once the main media jumped on that and started trying to fact-check it, and there are no facts that support any military activity of any significance that you could put your finger on.

-Now there were some submarines that were operating within that area, but basically our submarines don't have those kind of weapons on board.
+Now, there were some submarines that were operating within that area, but basically our submarines don't have those kind of weapons on board.

 I mean, I know the guy socially, and he said, hey, we had a cruiser about 130 miles out.